jniemann66/code-task/docs/README-flight-search.md

 ##configuring the back-end server address

-There is a variable at the top of the **flight-search.js** file which has the address of the back-end server:
+There is a variable **serverAddress** at the top of the **flight-search.js** file which needs to be set to the address of the web server,

+so that the app knows where to send its AJAX requests:

 	var serverAddress = 'http://localhost:3000'; // for AJAX requests